Changes in Objective or Scope

 When budget revisions are required, the terms agreed to in the grant award must be followed.
 Some sponsors require a written request for budget revisions and some require requests based on a percentage of the total per category.
 Any budget revision request should be forwarded to OSP in writing.
 OSP will confirm with the agreement and sponsor, if necessary, prior to altering the grant budget in the grants management module.
 The budget revision must be reviewed and approved by the PI once complete.

 To initiate a one-time extension of the award expiration date of up to 12 months, the funding sponsor must be notified of the extension at least ten days prior to the original termination date.
 This extension may not be exercised solely for the purpose of using any unobligated balance.

-Those changes requiring approval from the awarding sponsor should be described in a letter from the Principal Investigator to the appropriate sponsor official.
-The Office of Sponsored Programs Director will review each request.
-The letter must be approved/ signed by both the PI and the OSP Director.
+Those changes requiring approval from the awarding sponsor should be described in a letter from the PI to the appropriate sponsor official.
+The OSP director will review each request.
+The letter must be approved/signed by both the PI and the OSP director.
 Once the letter has been approved, OSP will forward the request to the sponsor.
 In lieu of a signed letter, many agencies will now accept an email from OSP.